Coke R. Stevenson: Early life

-Stevenson was born in a log cabin in Mason County, to Robert Milton and Virginia Hurley Stevenson.
-Although some works submit that Stevenson was named after former Texas Governor Richard Coke, he was in fact named after Methodist Bishop Thomas Coke.
-Stevenson's parents would go on to name each of their four sons after a prominent Methodist bishop.
-Stevenson's father, Robert Milton Stevenson, was a surveyor and school teacher who later opened a mercantile store in Junction.
+Stevenson was born in a log cabin in Mason County, the son of Robert Milton Stevenson and Virginia (Hurley) Stevenson.
+Although some works indicate that Stevenson was named after former Texas Governor Richard Coke, contemporary news accounts indicate he was named after Methodist Bishop Thomas Coke.
+Stevenson had three brothers – Bascom, Pierce, and Asbury – and their parents named each of the Stevenson sons after a prominent Methodist bishop.
+Stevenson's father was a surveyor and school teacher who later opened a store in Junction.

 As a teenager, Stevenson went into business hauling freight with a six-horse wagon on a seventy-five mile trip between Junction and Brady, a trip that took a week to complete.
 On these trips he studied bookkeeping correspondence courses, history and government by the light of his nighttime campfires as part of a plan to begin a business or banking career.
-When Stevenson learned about the opening of the First State Bank in Junction, he applied for a bookkeeping job but was passed over and instead offered a position as a janitor.
-Hoping for an opportunity to prove himself and move up in the bank later, Stevenson accepted the position and sold his freight and hauling business.
+When Stevenson learned about the opening of the First State Bank in Junction, he applied for a bookkeeping job but was offered a position as a janitor.
+Hoping for an opportunity to prove himself and move up in the bank, Stevenson accepted and sold his freight and hauling business.
 Stevenson worked as the bank's janitor until he had the opportunity to fill in for the bookkeeper during an illness, and his capable performance resulted in promotion to the bookkeeper's position.
-Stevenson was promoted to cashier at age twenty, so he had to be legally declared an adult in order to accept.
+Stevenson was promoted to cashier at age twenty; he was still a minor, so he had to be legally declared an adult in order to accept.

-While cashier, Stevenson began courting the youngest daughter of Junction's town physician, Fay Wright.
+While cashier, Stevenson began courting Fay Wright, the youngest daughter of Junction's town physician.
 They were married on Christmas Eve, 1912.
-Because Stevenson could not afford to construct a home for the newlywed couple, he bought two abandoned houses and demolished them, using the materials from the houses to build a new home of his own during evenings after his work at the bank.
-The Stevensons had their first child, a son named Coke Jr., in 1913 and on the same day purchased the first tract of what would become the Stevenson Ranch on the South Llano River.
+Because Stevenson could not afford to construct a home for the newlywed couple, he bought two abandoned houses and demolished them, using the materials from the houses to build a new one during evenings after his work at the bank.
+The Stevensons had their first child, son Coke Jr., in 1913 and on the same day purchased the first tract of what would become the Stevenson Ranch on the South Llano River.

 Stevenson's interests were not limited to banking.
-In his spare time as a cashier and at night in the office of attorney and judge Marvin Ellis Blackburn he began studying law, with specific focus on the history of law.
-Stevenson's studies led him to become inspired by the Constitutions of the United States and the State of Texas.
-He attained admission to the bar in 1913 and began to practice in Junction shortly thereafter.
+He began studying law in his spare time as a cashier and at night in the office of attorney and judge Marvin Ellis Blackburn, with specific focus on the history of law.
+He attained admission to the bar in 1913 and began to practice in Junction.

 Early career

 In 1913, Stevenson organized and became president of the First National Bank in Junction.
-As bank president, Stevenson developed a habit of sitting next to the front door of the bank so that he would be the first person any of his customers would see.
+As bank president, Stevenson developed a habit of sitting next to the front door of the bank so that he would be the first person his customers would see.
 He also became active in several other business ventures, including a warehouse, movie theater, hardware store, automobile dealership, newspaper, drug store, and hotel.